FRK65/a-MyExp/How to Explain/Mind_map.md

 * Full structured documentation

 ---

-❗ Before I generate everything (it will be very comprehensive), **confirm by replying:** 👉 **DONE**
+**confirm by replying:** 👉 **DONE**

 Once you say *DONE*, I will produce the full package.